Endometriosis and Ovarian Cancer: Understanding the Connection

 What is Endometriosis?

-Endometriosis is a chronic condition in which tissue similar to the lining of the uterus (endometrium) grows outside the uterus, often on the ovaries, fallopian tubes, and other pelvic structures.
+Endometriosis is a nonmalignant, chronic condition in which tissue similar to the lining of the uterus (endometrium) grows outside the uterus, often on the ovaries, fallopian tubes, and other pelvic structures.
 This misplaced tissue responds to hormonal changes throughout the menstrual cycle, causing inflammation, scarring, and pain.

 According to WHO, endometriosis affects an estimated 10% of women of reproductive age worldwide, or approximately 176 million women.
 Despite its prevalence, endometriosis remains an often misunderstood and underdiagnosed condition.